 PPP Second Draw Loans

-KGEFCU will be accepting applications for PPP Second Draw Loans through our online portal.
-We are still awaiting additional guidance from the Small Business Administration (SBA) and the Department of the Treasury.
+KGEFCU is now accepting applications for PPP Second Draw Loans through our online portal.

 PPP Second Draw Loan borrowers who have already taken out a PPP loan may be eligible for a second draw if they meet the following criteria:

 - Sustained a 25% revenue loss in any quarter in 2020 compared to 2019 and